 The best defense against such an intelligent predator is to take preventative action before these birds have claimed your pond as their new hunting ground.
 You have a few options at your disposal that will prove to be effective:

 - Decoys – You can use decoys to keep them away, but keep in mind that you are dealing with an intelligent advisory.
 They will learn that decoys are just that, decoys.
 As long as you keep them moving around your space decoys will be effective.
+When doing research for this article I came across this ultimate pond protection kit on Amazon.

 - Water spray – A motion sensor device designed just for this shoots a stream of water when it is triggered, keeping away many nascence animals.